javaplus/StreamingWorkshop/README.md

 Before we can produce a message, we need to create a Topic in our Kafka cluster to write our messages to.
 To create a topic we will use the the Confluent Control Center that monitors/manages our Kafka cluster.
 (Typically you'd submit a request )
-Go here [https://ip-10-165-134-224.ec2.internal:9021](https://ip-10-165-134-224.ec2.internal:9021) and click on the "CO Cluster 1" in the top left and then click on "Topics" and click the "Add a topic" button(See image below).
-Remember your topic name should be "learn_" followed by your short id.
-This is set in your ForSaleTextBookProducer class.
-After typing in your topic name, click the "Create with defaults" button.
+...
 Now you should have your very own topic to test with.

 ![Add Topic](/images/AddTopic.PNG)